-4-7 The program must include a supervised field experience at a location determined by the program director which requires the students/residents to gain an understanding of one or more of the competencies listed in Standard 4-5.
+4-8 The program must include a supervised field experience at a location determined by the program director which requires the students/residents to gain an understanding of one or more of the competencies listed in Standard 4-6.
+The program must document, with a log of activities, the specific dental public health competency(ies) addressed during each field experience.

-Intent: Supervised field experiences are multi-week or multi-day mentored experiences such as practicums or internships that allow students/residents to enhance their practical understanding in one or more of the competencies listed in Standard 4-5.
+Intent: Supervised multi-day field experiences allow students/residents to enhance their practical understanding in one or more of the competencies listed in Standard 4-6.
 Supervised field experiences are not meant to include attendance at meetings, conferences, fieldtrips or other didactic sessions.